CygnusNetworks/check_ruckus_vsz/README.md

 ln -s /usr/bin/check_ruckus_ap /usr/lib/nagios/plugins/check_ruckus_ap # optional
 ```

-### Installation Debian package
+## Installation Debian package

 For Debian you can use the provided Debian package.
-Debian Jessie should be fine without any additional packages.
-For Debian Wheezy you will need python-configparser from Backports.
+Debian Jessie and above should be fine without any additional packages.

-### Usage example
+## Usage example

 Nagios Plugin called manually: